charlie-vf/genshin-recipes-blog/README.md

 ![Change Password Page](src/docs/ChangePassword.png)

+## *React Components*

+To minimise unnecessary repetition in this application, cross-page components were created in separate files to allow them to be easily implemented and customised throughout the site.
+This also aided in troubleshooting as smaller aspects of each of the site's functions could be worked on without affecting the site as a whole.

+Examples:

+The most obvious of these is the NavBar, which uses the reusable CurrentUser context to display appropriate links & content based on whether the user is logged in or not.

+As there are three areas which utilise edit and/or delete functionality (user's profile, user's recipes & user's comments), I created the EditDeleteDropdown component to hold the main code for these alterations, and imported it into the relevant files with further work, such as handle functions, being present in those individual files.
+This prevented having to rewrite the parts of the dropdown menu which would be the same throughout in every component I wanted this feature to be.

 ### Future Features

 - Ability to leave a rating and review on recipes after marking them as made.
 This will be viewable on the recipe's page as an additional component.
+- Filter favourites page by recipes user has tried, instead of those being displayed as a separate page.

+The above were not implemented in this release due to time constraints created by my laptop breaking, and thus losing multiple days sourcing a new one to continue work.

+I believe both of these features would really improve the user experience of this site, both for viewers of others' recipes and the owners of the recipes themselves as it would provide invaluable feedback on the reception of content amongst users of the site.

+- Messaging functionality to allow users to message others
+    - message recipe creators to ask questions or suggest recipes they should attempt to recreate
+    - message other users so as to create a more personal feel to site to just what commenting under recipes can create

+- Install a Text Editor to improve the display of ingredients and methods content.
+As with the first two future features, this had to be benched due to sudden technical constraints.

 ## **Technologies**